Egypt's Mohammed Morsi: A turbulent presidency cut short

 Public opposition to Morsi began building in November 2012 when, wishing to ensure that the Islamist-dominated constituent assembly could finish drafting a new constitution, the president issued a decree granting himself far-reaching powers.

-Tamarod organised mass protests to mark the first anniversary of the day he took office.
-On 30 June 2013, millions of protesters took to the streets across Egypt.
+Mass protests were held to mark the first anniversary of the day Morsi took office, and millions took to the streets across Egypt.

-The protests prompted the military to warn him on 1 July that it would intervene and impose its own "roadmap" if he did not satisfy the public's demands within 48 hours.
+The military warned Morsi that it would intervene if he did not satisfy the public's demands within 48 hours.

 On the evening of 3 July, the army suspended the constitution and announced the formation of a technocratic interim government ahead of new presidential elections.

-Morsi denounced the announcement as a "coup".
-He was taken by the army to an undisclosed location, and was not heard from for weeks.
+Morsi denounced the action as a "coup".
+His arrest was ordered by then armed forces chief - and now president - Abdul Fattah al-Sisi - and he was taken by the army to an undisclosed location, and was not heard from for weeks.

-Mass protests were staged by his supporters on the streets of Cairo, demanding his release and immediate return to power.
+His supporters took to the streets of Cairo, demanding his release and immediate return to power.